XDC-Community/docs/get-started/dev-environment/remix.md

 ![xdpay](https://user-images.githubusercontent.com/41552663/194467016-0a91316e-b9d8-4e01-895e-7c43152d4ea3.png)

-Make sure you have it installed, you may download it at [XDPay](Link)
+Make sure you have it installed, you may download it at [XDCPay](https://chrome.google.com/webstore/detail/xdcpay/bocpokimicclpaiekenaeelehdjllofo/related?hl=en)

-Also make sure you have enough testnet tokens to deploy to cover network fees, you may request at this [Faucet](faucet-link)
+Also make sure you have enough testnet tokens to deploy to cover network fees, you may request at this [Faucet](https://faucet.apothem.network/)

 You may notice that you are on the Aphothem Tesnet by checking the